Sambath82/Python-Project-for-Data-Science/README.md

 ## Summary:

 This project is part of the IBM course *Python Project for Data Science*.
 It is designed to help us apply and expand the foundational Python skills we learned in *Python for Data Science, AI & Development*.
-The focus is on data extraction and web scraping, using the `yfinance` and `BeautifulSoup` modules.
-Through this hands-on project, we are able to work with a historical stock price and its revenue data, analyze it, and create a dashboard.
-It is a great way to put our knowledge to use and take one step closer to real-world project experience!
+The focus is on data extraction and web scraping, using the `yfinance` and `BeautifulSoup` packages.
+Through the project, we can analyze historical stock price and revenue data, and create a dashboard.
+In doing so, we get to put our knowledge to use and move closer to real-world project experience!

 ## Objective: